On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Background and terminology

 \section{Background and terminology}

-In this section we introduce the vocabulary about divisors, curves, infinitely near points and combinatorial types of divisors to be used throughout the paper.
+In this section we introduce terminology about divisors, curves, infinitely near points and combinatorial types of divisors to be used throughout the paper.
 The reader can find further details in \cite{Wall}, \cite{dJPf} or \cite{Casas}.

-We work with $(\CC^2,O)$, seen as a germ of complex analytic surface, with local $\CC$-algebra $\calO$, whose maximal ideal is denoted $\frak{m}$.
+We work with $(\CC^2,0)$, seen as a germ of complex analytic surface, with local $\CC$-algebra $\calO$, whose maximal ideal is denoted $\frak{m}$.
 If $h \in \frak{m}$, we denote by $V(h)$ its vanishing locus, seen as a germ of effective divisor on $\CC^2$.
 If $h$ is irreducible, then $V(h)$ is called a \emph{ branch}.
 In general we say simply that $V(h)$ is a \emph{curve singularity}, or even a \emph{curve}, if no confusion is possible with a global curve.

-We denote by $m_O(h) = m_O(V(h))$ the \emph{multiplicity} at $O$ of $h$ or of the curve $V(h)$ it defines.
+We denote by $m_0(h) = m_0(V(h))$ the \emph{multiplicity} at $0$ of $h$ or of the curve $V(h)$ it defines.

-If $C$ and $D$ are two curves, their \emph{intersection number} at a point $p$ is denoted by:
+If $C$ and $D$ are two curves, their \emph{intersection number} at a point $p$ (in general, $p$ will be an infinitely near point of $0$, as defined below) is denoted by:

 One gets $+ \infty$ if and only if $C$ and $D$ share irreducible components.